richardanaya/cryptoidentity/README.md

 #Cryptography As Identity

-This library was made to give very basic functionality for people to cryptographically verify each others identity and communicate with each other.
+This library was created to let entities talk with each other securely using RSA cryptography under the covers.
 It really only does four things, but they are powerful

 * **Generate a cryptographic identity**
 * **Create a safe cryptographic identity that can be given to other people**